AlvaroPorras19/Data_for_Cost-driven_Screening_Method_in_UC/README.md

   * [Lines](https://drive.google.com/file/d/1xdmdiqdm5IduEyGiekc2yffQnnMnuJ4Z/view?usp=sharing)
   * [Net Demands](https://drive.google.com/file/d/1GizpZEclZ_xQo0rBum5LSnZlHFtlnT49/view?usp=sharing)

-Additionally, we have included a section in the paper [[1]](https://arxiv.org/abs/2104.05746) evaluating the performance of the proposed approach against topological changes in the 2000-node system.
+Additionally, we have included a section in the paper [[1]](https://arxiv.org/abs/2104.05746](https://ieeexplore.ieee.org/abstract/document/9736690) evaluating the performance of the proposed approach against topological changes in the 2000-node system.
 Each topological change considered consists of the disconnection of one of the corridor lines.
 The following file contains information about the identifier of the [corridor lines](https://drive.google.com/file/d/10u3ZnJEqvUjJOdiFlJ0JwOsuHgIka87u/view?usp=sharing) and the ones we picked to run our experiments.
-More details in this regard can be found in Section III-B (Experiment 4) of [[1]](https://arxiv.org/abs/2104.05746).
+More details in this regard can be found in Section III-B (Experiment 4) of [[1]](https://ieeexplore.ieee.org/abstract/document/9736690).

 ## References 📚
-[1] Á. Porras, S. Pineda, J. M. Morales and A. Jiménez-Cordero "Cost-driven Screening of Line-flow Constraints for the Unit Commitment Problem," arXiv preprint arXiv:2104.05746 (https://arxiv.org/abs/2104.05746), 2021.
+[1] Á. Porras, S. Pineda, J. M. Morales and A. Jiménez-Cordero, "Cost-driven Screening of Network Constraints for the Unit Commitment Problem," in IEEE Transactions on Power Systems, Early Access, 2022.

 [2] OASYS, Data of 5-node and 2000-node Power Systems, Github repository (https://github.com/groupoasys/Cost-driven_Screening_Method_Data), 2021